Dark Energy with Logarithmic Cosmological Fluid: Conclusion

-This work was supported by the National Research Foundation of Korea(NRF) grant funded by the BSRP through the Natioal Research Foundation of Korea funded by the MEST (2010-0021996) and by the Korea government(MEST) through the Center for Quantum Spacetime(CQUeST) of Sogang University with grant number 2005-0049409.
+~~~~~~~~~~~~~~~ACKNOWLEDGMENTS We acknowledge the hospitality at APCTP where part of this work was done.
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the BSRP through the MEST (2010-0021996) and by the Korea government (MSIP) through the Center for Quantum Spacetime (CQUeST) of Sogang University with grant number 2005-0049409.